 and vines to restablish.
 While the vegetation is being reestablished, supplemental feed is available for the deer, small animals, and birds.
 The amount of supplemental feed

 has decreased as the land and grass has improved.
 An automated feeder is available year-round along with feed blocks.

-The pond on the property is home to some large catfish (up to 24 lbs), sunfish, and large red crawfish.
+The pond on the property is home to some large catfish (up to 24 lbs), sunfish, bass and large red crawfish.

 The wildflowers in spring are sensational especially with the cattle off the property.

 This property has a hill which provides a panoramic view to the West: The City of Moulton is seen in the distance.

 Roving wildlife, Migrating birds, and Star-filled night skies.
 This makes for year-round wildlife/photography experiences.